You are viewing a story from harrypotterfanfiction.com

 He sighed as he sprawled out onto the sofa in front of the warm fireplace, his long body taking up the entire length of it.
 His eyes looked up to a beautiful and exquisitely painted mural high above him on the ceiling.

-He had always admired it for its meticulous detail and stunning beauty, but he slowly grew tired of the mural’s message as a certain mudblood female with a fiery spirit entered his mind and took residence.
+He had always admired it for its meticulous detail and stunning beauty.
+But he slowly grew tired of the mural’s message as a certain mudblood female with fiery wit entered his mind and refused to leave.

 He had been pondering her for months and it was no mystery to him as to why he wanted her.
 She was forbidden.
 That fact alone enticed him the most.
 That and her long hair and the way she would run her fingers through it in an attempt to tame it on windy days.
 He imagined running his own fingers through it someday, or rather pulling it in playful frustration.